Abolfazl2687/Tiny-Builder/README.md

 > [!NOTE]
 > Just Run [Tiny-Builder-setup.exe](https://github.com/Abolfazl2687/Tiny-Builder/releases/) and Enjoy !!
->  & Unti-Viruses Are Not Friendly With This App ;)
+>  & Unti-Viruses May Be Not Friendly With This App ;)

 ### Features